sleaper/react-native-autofill/README.md

 ## Bugs

-- Dont forget to have the same version of gradle and android studio:
+- Dont forget to have the same version of gradle and android studio